oreximus/learnings/InformationTechnology/WebDevelopment/nodejs.md

 - `~` this means only install optional fixes.
 - if there is not any symbol then the version of package should match exactly that we have.
 - also there are various combination you can define the package.json file as per your need.

+## What is REST API

+- There is a term known as **RESTful API** which are some set rules or best practices to follow in the server.

+- Suppose we have **server** and a **client** and they communicate (request and response) to each other by following this RESTful API standard.

+- RESTful APIs works on server-client architecture and this means that the server and client are individual entity and they should not depend on each other.